Dr Mark Wilson

 - Stress appraisals (biopsychosocial model of challenge and threat)

-- Skill development through constrained games (developmental model of sports participation)
+- Youth development through sport (developmental model of sports participation)

 1995 MEng University of Manchester